-In a choice of teak or Sunkai wood, the Iluka rattan baby cot is a statement piece that brings warmth and natural vibes to the nursery.
-It can be adjusted to two different heights and paired up with a matching change table for a bedroom set that wows.
+In a choice of teak or Sunkai wood, the Iluka rattan cot is a statement piece that brings warmth and natural vibes to the nursery.
+It’s adjustable to two different heights and pairs with a matching change table for a bedroom set that wows.

 Stand-out Danish design and a neutral palette make the Leander cot instantly recognisable.
 Its soothing curved shape creates a sturdy cocoon for your little caterpillar while its ability to convert to five different configurations offers longevity and convenience.

 In a choice of two contemporary colour schemes, the Tasman Eco Eden Compact Cot fits in anywhere.
-Made from sustainably sourced Radiata Pine Timber and finished with non-toxic stains, it’s designed to fit through any standard doorway and make transitions a breeze.
+Using sustainably sourced Radiata Pine Timber and non-toxic stains, it’s designed to fit through any standard doorway for easy transitions.

 Yes, most cots in Australia are suitable for use from birth, and most come with adjustable heights to allow easy access to your newborn in those early days.
 If space is an issue, or you’d prefer a more snug environment for your little one, approved co-sleepers and bassinets make other safe options.

 How long are babies in cots for?